Interpolated family of non group-like simple integral fusion rings of Lie type: General results on simple fusion categories

 \begin{theorem}[Corollary 6.16 in \cite{nik}] Let $\mathcal{C}$ be a non-degenerate integral braided complex fusion category.
 If there is a simple object of prime-power $\FPdim$ then there is a nontrivial symmetric subcategory. \end{theorem}

 \begin{theorem}[Proposition 9.11 in \cite{ENO11}] A non-pointed weakly group-theoretical simple fusion category is equal to $\Rep(G)$ with $G$ a non-abelian finite simple group. \end{theorem}

-\begin{remark} By combining Theorems \ref{thm:modalg} and \ref{thm:PrimePower} together with a quick brute-force computation involving Egyptian fractions with squared denominators, we can show that a simple integral modular fusion category of rank less than $12$ is pointed.
-Then by Theorem \ref{thm:braiding}, a simple integral braided fusion category of rank less than $12$ must be $\Rep(G)$, for some finite simple group $G$. \end{remark}
+\begin{remark} By combining Theorems \ref{thm:modalg} and \ref{thm:PrimePower} together with a quick brute-force computation involving Egyptian fractions with squared denominators, we can show that a simple integral modular fusion category of rank up to $12$ is pointed,, see \cite{ABPP}.
+Then by Corollary \ref{cor:braiding}, a simple integral braided fusion category of rank up to $12$ must be $\Rep(G)$, for some finite simple group $G$. \end{remark}

 Here are some other nice consequences on simple fusion categories.

 \begin{corollary} Let $\mathcal{C}$ be a simple fusion category with a noncommutative Grothendieck ring.
 Then the Drinfeld center $\mathcal{Z}(\mathcal{C})$ is simple. \end{corollary} \begin{proof} Immediate from Theorem \ref{simpleZ} as $\mathcal{C}$ is obviously non-pointed and non-braided. \end{proof} For example, the Extended Haagerup categories \cite{ExtHaag} $\mathcal{EH}_i$, $i \in \{2,3,4\}$ are simple with a noncommutative Grothendieck ring, so $\mathcal{Z}(\mathcal{EH}_i)$ is simple.